Joel Pritchard

-Joel McFee Pritchard (May 5, 1925 – October 9, 1997) was an American businessman and politician who served in the U.S. House of Representatives and as the 14th Lieutenant Governor of Washington as a member of the Republican Party, and is the most recent Republican to have held that office as of 2024.
+Joel McFee Pritchard (May 5, 1925 – October 9, 1997) was an American businessman and politician who served in the U.S. House of Representatives and as the 14th lieutenant governor of Washington as a member of the Republican Party, and is the most recent Republican to have held the office.

 Pritchard, known as the Father of Pickleball, invented the sport, along with two friends, in 1965.
 He was inducted into the Pickleball Hall of Fame in 2017.

 Political career

 Pritchard was a delegate to the Republican National Convention in 1956 that renominated Dwight D. Eisenhower for the presidency.

 He was elected to the Washington House of Representatives representing Washington's thirty-sixth district in 1958, where he served from 1959 to 1967, being reelected in 1960, 1962 and 1964.
 In the state house, he worked closely with future U.S. Senators Daniel J. Evans and Slade Gorton.

 In 1966, he was elected to the Washington State Senate, where he served a single term from 1967 to 1971.
 In 1970 Pritchard, a member of Washington Citizens for Abortion Reform (WCAR), introduced a bill allowing abortions in the first four months of pregnancy; it was approved and went to the voters as Referendum 20.
 The measure was approved statewide by voters in November 1970, making Washington the first state to in which abortion was legalized by a popular vote.

 In 1970, Pritchard ran for the U.S. House of Representatives to represent Washington's first district, challenging nine-term incumbent Thomas Pelly in the Republican primary.
 Pelly was renominated, but by a smaller margin than anyone expected.

 In 1972, Pelly retired and Pritchard ran for the U.S. House of Representatives again, this time successfully, defeating opponents John Hempleman and Craig Honts in a closely contested election.
 He was easily reelected in 1974, 1976, 1978, 1980 and 1982, serving from 1973 to 1985.
 He chose not to run for reelection in 1984.

 In 1988, he made a successful run for Lieutenant Governor of Washington, becoming president of the Washington Senate.
 He was reelected in 1992, serving from 1989 to 1997.